themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 credit: ritznewyork/instagram

-The RItz is one of the most famous gay bars in NYC.
-It has two levels and an outdoor patio Different promoters and organizations including Mobi and YSL Events have organized parties here.
+The Ritz is another gay bar in Hell’s Kitchen, which is flooded with gay men.
+It is one of the most famous gay bars in NYC.
+Different promoters and organizations including Mobi and YSL Events have organized parties here.
 Chulounderwear, a queer clothing line, has its seasonal fashion show here.
-Ritz is known to attract Latino gay men to Hell’s Kitchen.
-During the coronavirus epidemic, the Ritz bar has hosted a weekly party called Papitos Tuesdays is a dance party that has performances by drag persons
+Ritz is known to attract Latino gay men.
+During the coronavirus epidemic, a weekly party called Papitos Tuesdays that is a dance party that has performances by drag persons.

 Brooklyn is a hot spot for queer bars and 3 Dollar Bar is one of them.
 It’s located in Williamsburg which is a gay neighborhood in Brooklyn, New York.

-3 Dollar is the biggest queer venue in Brooklyn with a huge dance floor.
+3 Dollar is the biggest queer venue in Brooklyn.
 You will find all types of events there including circuit parties which are massive dance parties where a lot of house music is played, drag shows which are shows in which drag queens perform, and burlesque shows in which music performances take place consisting of comedy sketches and dances.
 Meat one of the biggest NYC gay circuit party takes place at 3 Dollar Bil.

 Credit: gymsportsbarny/instagram

-There is also a lower-level of Gym Sports Bar.
-That section is spacious and has a decent-sized dance floor.
+There is also a lower level of Gym Sports Bar.
+That section is spacious and pretty much a dancing space.

 The crowd varies depending on the time of the day and the day that you go to the Gym Sports Bar.
 The last time I went was on a Thursday night and there was mostly a white older crowd in their mid-thirties and up.
 You do find other groups of people including blacks and Hispanics.